muonato/silta/README.md

   - Tutorial page added to SILTA Wiki

 ## Requirements
-Current version is based on Python 3.9.2 with sqlite3 2.6.0 module
+Current version was developed on Python 3.9.2 with sqlite3 modulve version 2.6.0

 ## Licensing
 SILTA is released under the terms of the GNU General Public License version 3, https://www.gnu.org/licenses/gpl-3.0.en.html